-To examine the role of the annual cycle in modulating ENSO impacts over East Asia, two sets of experiments are conducted based on the GFDL Atmospheric General Circulation Model (AGCM) AM2.1 with a horizontal resolution of 2.5° longitude × 2° latitude with specified SST boundary conditions (the GFDL Global Atmospheric Model Development Team 2004).
-The specific experimental designs will be shown in Section 4, which has also been described in the supplementary materials of Stuecker et al. (2013).
+To examine the role of the annual cycle in modulating ENSO impacts over East Asia, two sets of experiments are conducted based on the atmospheric general circulation model (AGCM) GFDL Atmospheric Model, version 2.1 (AM2.1), with a horizontal resolution of 2.5° longitude $\times 2^{\circ}$ latitude with specified SST boundary conditions (Anderson et al. 2004).
+The specific experimental designs will be shown in section 4, which has also been described in the supplementary materials of Stuecker et al. (2013).

-3. Observed analyses for linkage of ENSO and C-Mode to the East
+3. Observed analyses for linkage of ENSO and C-mode to the East Asian climate

-Asian climate